lastralab/Building-Arduino-Robots-and-Devices/README.md

 Build a sonar using arduino, a servo, and a ping and visualize it as a radar with Processing.

-it deserved its own link:
+it deserved its own repository: https://github.com/TaniaMol/ArduinoRadar
-https://github.com/TaniaMol/ArduinoRadar

 # Ava's Traffic Intersection